Dominic Frisby: TV and radio

-Finance and Writing
+Finance and writing

-Alongside his comedy, Frisby is an established financial writer focusing on gold, bitcoin, taxation, investments and economic history.
-He has been a regular MoneyWeek contributor since 2006, and has written for other publications, including The Guardian, Aeon, CapX, and The Telegraph.
+Alongside his comedy, Frisby is an financial writer focusing on gold, bitcoin, taxation, investments and economic history.
+He has been a MoneyWeek contributor since 2006, and has written for other publications, including The Guardian, Aeon, CapX, and The Telegraph.

-Frisby has written four books.
-His first, Life After the State (2013) berates the failure of the state to competently provide such essential services as education and healthcare, and has been described variously as "a rollicking defence of anarcho-capitalism [and] a fantastic read" by The Idler's Tom Hodgkinson, while former Conservative MP Steve Baker said, “it's all far too radical for a Conservative, but I challenge anyone to read his accounts of life in Cuba and the decline of Glasgow and not be moved.
-Highly recommended.”
+Frisby's first book, Life After the State (2013) has been described variously as "a rollicking defence of anarcho-capitalism [and] a fantastic read" by The Idler's Tom Hodgkinson, while former Conservative MP Steve Baker said, "it's all far too radical for a Conservative, but I challenge anyone to read his accounts of life in Cuba and the decline of Glasgow and not be moved".

-His second, Bitcoin: The Future of Money (2014), details the online currency Bitcoin and includes research on its creator Satoshi Nakamoto.
-The Spectators Michael Bywater called it "a magnificent job", further commenting that "since reading Bitcoin I have been thinking about money ... with the same sort of intensity that atheists reserve for their relationship with God", however The Economist mused that "for any book on bitcoin to be worth reading, though, it has to delve further".
+His second book, Bitcoin: The Future of Money (2014), deals with the online currency Bitcoin and includes research on its creator Satoshi Nakamoto.
+In The Spectator Michael Bywater stated that "since reading Bitcoin I have been thinking about money ... with the same sort of intensity that atheists reserve for their relationship with God", however The Economist mused that "for any book on bitcoin to be worth reading, though, it has to delve further".

-His third book, Daylight Robbery: How Tax Shaped Our Past and Will Change Our Future (2019), looks at the history of taxation from ancient times to the present day, while considering what form future taxes might take.
-Frisby argues that there is a tax story, usually an untold one, behind all of humanity's defining events, and he encourages the reader to “look at the world through the prism of taxation.”
-Writing in the Sunday Times Luke Johnson said it was, “a highly readable account of a very dry subject, but one of paramount importance” Writing in the Critic, Jamie Blacket said, “The book interests, enrages and worries us about what for most of us is the biggest overhead in our lives — the cost of government”.
+In his third book, Daylight Robbery: How Tax Shaped Our Past and Will Change Our Future (2019) Frisby argues that there is a tax story behind all of humanity's defining events, and he suggests that the reader "look at the world through the prism of taxation".
+Writing in the Sunday Times Luke Johnson said it was, "a highly readable account of a very dry subject, but one of paramount importance".
 It was selected by Merryn Somerset Webb as one of her six Christmas book choices for 2019.

-His fourth book, The Secret History of Gold: Myth, Money, Politics and Power Penguin (2025), explores the history of gold and its enduring significance in the digital age.
+His fourth book, The Secret History of Gold: Myth, Money, Politics and Power (Penguin; 2025), explores the history of gold and its enduring significance in the digital age.

 Voiceover

-Frisby has a prolific voiceover artist since 1993, having voiced numerous TV programmes, adverts, promos, cartoons and documentaries.
+Frisby has been a prolific voiceover artist since 1993, having voiced numerous TV programmes, adverts, promos, cartoons and documentaries.

 He estimates he has narrated more than 500 documentaries for the BBC, ITV and other channels, including Madness in the Fast Lane, 42 episodes of How Do They Do It? and The Secret Life of an Office Cleaner.